edrabc/traceability/README.md

 Depending on the desired behaviour, the Transaction ID could be traced from several sources:

-- HTTP Header: if every request includes an special header with a unique session or transaction ID, add the following configuration to your context file:
+- **HTTP Header**: if every request includes an special header with a unique session or transaction ID, add the following configuration to your context file:

 ```xml
 <filter>